MrR0807/Notes/understanding-parquet-file.md

 }
 ```

-TODO investigate how it is used and other examples like https://github.com/apache/flink/blob/master/flink-formats/flink-parquet/src/main/java/org/apache/flink/formats/parquet/StreamOutputFile.java and
+**TODO investigate** how it is used and other examples like https://github.com/apache/flink/blob/master/flink-formats/flink-parquet/src/main/java/org/apache/flink/formats/parquet/StreamOutputFile.java and org.apache.parquet.hadoop.util.HadoopOutputFile.

 ### Push to Sink

+At this stage it is time to write data into sink.

 #### Amazon S3